-This activity, developed on 10 October 2020 in the theatre, opens the third edition of Museo en Danza, a cycle marked by thought, reflection and the reunion of the public and the creators in the scenic spaces.
+This activity, developed on October 10, 2020 at the theater, opens the third edition of Museo en Danza, a cycle marked by thought, reflection and the reunion of the public and creators in the scenic spaces.
 A puerta cerrada' thus leads us, through its different formats, towards a new normality that will mark the live encounter between audience and creators.

 Independent choreographer and dancer, he is one of the most outstanding creators of dance in our country.
 His discourse is based on an accentuated interest in the most open character of dance.
 An openness that is the result of both his extensive training and the development of his creative homilies, framed in contemporary dance, but also in Spanish dance and flamenco and in the meeting of both.

 It was in 2009, the result of a personal and artistic need, when Antonio Ruz created his own dance company in Madrid.
 "My challenge in each project is to enhance the human side of the performers, to bare their personality.
 Technique and virtuosity without an underlying discourse don't interest me", explains the creator.

 Among the mentions and awards that outline his career are the recent National Dance Award 2018 in the Creation Category and the "Ojo Crítico" Dance Award 2013 RTVE.